-Editor’s note: God, David Mainse told Observer writer Muriel Duncan 40 years ago, had given him the idea in a dream: a daily Christian television show for Canadians.
+Editor’s note: Forty years ago, David Mainse told Observer writer Muriel Duncan that God had given him an idea: a daily Christian television show for Canadians.
 Mainse was also convinced that God had led him to a building in Toronto where he could make the dream a reality.
 When the show began broadcasting in 1977, it took the name of the building: 100 Huntley Street.
 Episodes offered a lower-key version of Christian television south of the border, with interviews, testimonials, call-in prayer lines, the occasional healing miracle — and appeals for donations.
 Mainse escaped the scandals that later tarnished many U.S. televangelists.
 He retired in 2003, after spinning his dream into a Christian media conglomerate based in Burlington, Ont.
 Now 40 years old, 100 Huntley Street still airs weekday mornings on the Global Television Network, making it Canada’s longest-running weekday TV talk show.
 Mainse died on Sept.
 25. He was 81 years old.

 “God loves you and He will set you free . . . say yes to Jesus,” pleads David Mainse, leaning earnestly towards the television camera.